 About the Author

-Wayne Chase is the world's leading authority on the creation of brilliant music and lyrics.
-He is the author of half a dozen reference works on musical and lyrical technique.
+Wayne Chase is the author of half a dozen reference works on musical and lyrical technique.

 As well, Chase is an expert in the identification, measurement, and analysis of emotional meaning in language and other media.
 He invented a related technology (Connotative Intelligence), and holds five patents in the field.
 His expertise in this area informs the lyrics section of How Music REALLY Works!, 2nd Edition.